 Gold and Property

 Owning your own home has always a key tenet of the great Australian dream.
-However, as many people are aware, housing prices have skyrocketed over the last two decades, with daily reports of housing reaching new all time highs, and rising concerns about housing affordability.
-With interest rates at record lows, it has also been noted that housing prices are appreciating far faster than people can build a deposit for their first home purchase, with research from MLC in early 2016 suggesting two thirds of the country believe the next generation of Australians will not be able to afford their own home.
+However, as many people are aware, housing prices have skyrocketed over the last two decades, with daily reports of housing reaching new all-time highs, and rising concerns about housing affordability.

 But what if you saved for your house in something other than cash?

-The superior power of saving in gold over the longer term, as expressed through the cost of saving for property in cash vs. saving in gold, is demonstrated clearly in the chart.
+While there has been some fluctuation, Australian house prices have remained around 300 to 400 ounces of gold.
+The superior power of saving in gold over the longer term, as expressed through the cost of saving for property in cash versus saving in gold, is demonstrated clearly in this chart.